-- X Provide excessive perquisites - x Offer a pension or supplemental executive retirement plan - X Reprice underwater stock options without stockholder approval - X Reward executives without a link to performance
+- × Provide excessive perquisites - Offer a pension or supplemental executive retirement plan - Reprice underwater stock options without stockholder approval - Reward executives without a link to performance

-2017 Say-on-Pay and Frequency of Say-on-Pay Outcome
+2019 Say-on-Pay and Frequency of Say-on-Pay Outcome

-We held a non-binding advisory stockholder vote on the compensation of our NEOs, commonly referred to as a "say-on-pay" vote, at our 2017 Annual Meeting of Stockholders.
-At the 2017 Annual Meeting of Stockholders, approximately 96% of the votes cast were cast in favor of the "say-on-pay" proposal.
+We held a non-binding advisory stockholder vote on the compensation of our NEOs, commonly referred to as a "say-on-pay" vote, at our 2019 Annual Meeting of Stockholders.
+At the 2019 Annual Meeting of Stockholders, approximately 88% of the votes cast were cast in favor of the "say-on-pay" proposal.
 The Committee considered the result of this advisory vote to be an endorsement of our executive compensation program, policies, practices and philosophy, and did not make any compensation changes for our NEOs specifically as a result of the say-on-pay voting results.
 The Committee will continue to consider the outcome of our say-on-pay votes when making future executive compensation decisions for our NEOs.

-In light of the voting results with respect to the frequency of holding a non-binding advisory vote on executive compensation, the Board has determined that the Company will hold future non-binding advisory votes of stockholders to approve the compensation of the NEOs every year until the next non-binding advisory vote of stockholders on the frequency of stockholder votes on executive compensation in 2021, or until the Board otherwise determines a different frequency for such non-binding advisory votes.
+In light of the 2015 voting results with respect to the frequency of holding a non-binding advisory vote on executive compensation, the Board has determined that the Company will hold future non-binding advisory votes of stockholders to approve the compensation of the NEOs every year until the next non-binding advisory vote of stockholders on the frequency of stockholder votes on executive compensation in 2021, or until the Board otherwise determines a different frequency for such non-binding advisory votes.

-Evaluating 2017 Compensation and the Use of Market Data
+Evaluating 2019 Compensation and the Use of Market Data

-In 2017, the Committee engaged ClearBridge to advise the Committee regarding the amount and types of compensation that we provide to our executive officers and directors and how our compensation practices compared to the compensation practices of peer companies.
+The Committee engaged ClearBridge to advise the Committee regarding the amount and types of compensation that we provide to our executive officers and directors and how our compensation practices compared to the compensation practices of peer companies.
 See "Directors, Executive Officers and Corporate Governance-Board Committees-Compensation Committee" for further information regarding our engagement of ClearBridge.

-In making its compensation determinations for fiscal year 2017, the Committee relied on publicly available information for a select group of U.S.-based publicly-traded media peer companies as the primary data source.
+In making its compensation determinations for fiscal year 2019, the Committee relied on publicly available information for a select group of U.S.-based publicly-traded media peer companies as the primary data source.
 The peer group was selected by the Committee based on recommendations provided by ClearBridge.
 The Committee expects to review and approve the compensation peer group annually.
 The compensation peer group was determined based on the following criteria:

-- ✓ Business Criteria: companies in the media industry with a meaningful portion of revenue from advertising sales as determined by an evaluation of such companies' public disclosures. - ✓ Size Criteria: Companies comparable to the Company's revenue size (for example, companies with revenue of \$500 million to \$3.5 billion), with a secondary focus on market capitalization.
+- ✓ Business Criteria: Companies in media-related industries with a meaningful portion of revenue from advertising sales as determined by an evaluation of such companies' public disclosures. - ✓ Size Criteria: Companies comparable to the Company's revenue size (for example, companies with revenue of approximately \$1 billion to \$3.5 billion), with a secondary focus on market capitalization. - ✓ Peers of Peers: Companies listed as peer of the Company's current peers as disclosed in such peers' proxy statement.